Kaudia Forest

 Early Human Settlements

-Long before Kaudia Forest became known to travelers and tourists, it was home to small groups of local villagers.
+Long before Kaudia Forest became known to travellers and tourists, it was home to small groups of local villagers.
 These people lived a simple life, depending on agriculture, cattle rearing, and forest produce.
 The forest provided them with wood for fuel, leaves for fodder, wild fruits, herbs, and medicinal plants.

 Kaudia Forest also had a cultural connection.
 The people of Garhwal considered forests sacred because they believed deities and spirits lived among the tall trees.
 Rituals were sometimes performed before cutting wood or grazing animals in the forest.
 This respect towards nature helped in preserving the richness of Kaudia for centuries.